fruitbox12/eth-router/deploy/terraform/README.md

 There is an example script at `variables-example.sh` which can be used as a template for customizing your environments.
 The `.gitignore` in this repo is configured to ignore files named `variables-production.sh` and `variables-staging.sh`.
 Any other filenames with secrets or private information could be accidently commited to the repo!

 Run the customized script in-place `./variables-production.sh` and all your terraform commands from that shell will use those variables until you close the shell.

+# Environments and Workspaces

+State is shared using the S3 backend.
+Workspaces can be used to isolate different environments for the same configuration.
+Resources are prefixed with the value of the variable named `working_environment` at the root level.
+The default is `dev`.

+Different environments may have different instance counts.
+For more than one blockchain node, change the value of the variable `num_blockchain_nodes` in the root level variables file.